There’s no drink so ripe with history and so rich with flavor quite like Bourbon.

 Terminology: The terms to know when talking about Bourbon

-Age/Age Statement: Though not required, many distilleries display their whiskey offerings with the amount of time they’ve spent ageing.
+Age/Age Statement: Though not required, many distilleries display their whiskey offerings with the amount of time they’ve spent aging.
 Generally, the more years the liquor has spent in its barrels, the better – although there are some exceptions.

 Bottled-In-Bond: The Bottled-in-Bond Act of 1897 identifies one class of spirits based upon a specific set of requirements.
 They must be distilled in their entirety by a single distiller in a single American distillery within the course of a year.
 After that, they must age for four years in a state-owned warehouse and be bottled at 100% proof/50 ABV.

-Distillation: A process where liquid is heated and cooled for purity.
+Distillation: A process where a liquid is heated and cooled for purity.
 For whiskey specifically, this is the part of the process where any existing alcohol created during fermentation is removed.

 Mash/Mash Bill: The ratio and mixture of grains used to produce whiskey.
 This differs between distillers and many distillers stick to one specific ratio to produce their offerings.